-It's not just the popups.
-It's a combination of having my OS forcefully updated, not being able to disable Windows Defender, and hidden malicious features such as Microsoft using my upload bandwidth to distribute their updates.
+It is not just the popups.
+It is a combination of having my OS forcefully updated, not being able to disable Windows Defender, and hidden malicious features such as Microsoft using my upload bandwidth to distribute their updates.
 And now this.
 The adware included in certain apps or features by Microsoft.
 Mainly Cortana and Edge.

 Microsoft Edge is faster

 Google's own performance benchmark shows that Microsoft Edge is faster than Chrome and Firefox.

 Not only is Microsoft Edge faster, it's better for your battery life.

 One of the popup messages referenced an irrelevant benchmark of browsers, the page is very graphic, and clearly shows Microsoft Edge as the winner.
 I am truly wondering who cares about speed of browsers these days – we are literally talking milliseconds – I personally could not care less.